Winter is here. Spring is coming. And along with spring comes golf season. But most of you will be woefully unprepared to start to swing by spring.

 What Is A Golf Fitness Assessment and Why Is It So Important?

 The main purpose of a fitness assessment is to help identify the possible risk factors for specific injuries common to that sport.
-For example, in golf the number one injury complaint is low back pain, followed closely by elbow and then shoulder pain.
+For example, in golf, the number one injury complaint is low back pain, followed closely by elbow and then shoulder pain.
 The reason these injuries are so prevalent is that most amateur golfers are just not physically capable of performing the required body movements that are involved in a mechanically correct golf swing.
 And when something that is supposed to move doesn’t, something that isn’t supposed to move does.
-And that’s what leads to irritation, inflammation, swelling, pain, injury and if you ignore it long enough_surgery.
+And that’s what leads to irritation, inflammation, swelling, pain, and injury if you ignore it long enough_surgery.

 Can You Give Us An Example Of This?

-So here’s a common scenario..
-You’re a male golfer, over age 40.. you sit at a desk all day long…you’re hips become stiff, your spine becomes rigid and on the weekend you want to get up and rotate your body at high speeds – 2 or sometimes 3 days in a row.
+So here’s a common scenario.
+You’re a male golfer, over age 40. you sit at a desk all day long…you’re hips become stiff, your spine becomes rigid and on the weekend you want to get up and rotate your body at high speeds – 2 or sometimes 3 days in a row.
 That’s not gonna turn out so well!

 Remember, golf is a power sport and a rotational sport.
-The force it takes to hit a golf ball is equivalent to the force it takes to hit a hockey slap shot, a tennis forehand or a boxers cross.
+The force it takes to hit a golf ball is equivalent to the force it takes to hit a hockey slap shot, a tennis forehand, or a boxer’s cross.
 They all require powerful rotational capabilities – which most amateurs simply don’t have.
 They typically lack mobility in the key areas of the body that need to be mobile in order to rotate effectively.